Baklava Latte with Custard Milk (Greek-Inspired Coffee Recipe)

 Inspired by the Greek dessert Ekmek Kataifi, this Baklava Latte blends honey-cinnamon syrup, robust coffee, and creamy custard milk, finished with a sprinkle of pistachios.
 It’s a cozy, café-worthy drink that brings the flavors of syrup-soaked pastry and custard to your mug — no phyllo dough required.
 Perfect for when you want something indulgent, nutty, and a little unexpected.

-For the Custard Milk
+For the Custard Milk:

 • 1 cup milk (dairy or barista-style plant milk)